knpuniversity/ansible/knpu/ansistrano/parameters-file.md

 # Deploy Hooks & parameters.yml

-Go look inside the `current` directory on your server.
+Go look inside the `current/` directory on your server.
 Guess what?
 There is *no* `parameters.yml` file yet!
 That's no surprise!
-This is *not* committed to git, so it's not downloaded from git.
+This is *not* committed to Git, so it's not downloaded from Git.

 ## Adding a Hook